Keeping your children safe: online & beyond

 If you are worried about any child, call the NSPCC helpline.
 In an emergency, call 999.

-But there are plenty of specialist helplines.
+There are plenty of specialist helplines too.
 Visit reporting.lgfl.net to find out how to remove content from social media and where to report bullying, racial hatred, terrorism, sexual abuse and more.

 There are also links for children and young people to get help directly, such as Childline or The Mix (for 13-25s).